vivek-pippalla/machine-learning-algorithms/README.md

 # ML-Algorithms

-* Supervised notebook -> contains most of Supervised Algorithms with proper explanations and code for every algo
+* Supervised notebook -> contains most of Supervised Algorithms with proper explanations and codes for every algo
-* Unsupervised notebook -> contains most of Unsupervised Algorithms with proper explanations and code for every algo
+* Unsupervised notebook -> contains most of Unsupervised Algorithms with proper explanations and codes for every algo